kevinzheng117/Time-Locker-112-Edition/readme.txt.txt

 Libraries: N/A

+Shortcut commands: 'f' - increase rate enemy and obstacle generation as well as unlock harder enemies that have not been unlocked (in the case the game is too hard and the user never reaches the harder enemies).
-Shortcut commands: None, since the player can access all features of the game easily by playing it.
+Other features can all be easily accessed by simply playing the game.

 Fonts: N/A (uses the font Impact which should already be on Windows and Mac)